alhussein-jamil/PFE-Haptique/DOCUMENTATION_VIBRORS.md

 ## Path

-All the objects and codes used to activate the vibrors are in the object : Vibreur :
+All the objects and codes used to activate the vibrors are in the object : Vibreurs :

 ![Scene Editor](./Images/Vibror_path.png)